kiffcode/kiffocde.github.io/_posts/2022-08-04-Understanding-Color-In-Photography.md

 In an 8-bit/channel space, the RGB values for 18% grey is 46/46/46 (256 x 0.18).

+## LAB Model

+- L: Lightness
+- A: Green-Red
+- B: Blue-Yellow

+## Contrast

+Contrast means difference between the darker parts and the bright parts of your image.

+The most common differences are achieved by changes in the tones or colors that compose the image.

 ## Texture

 In photography, texture is the visual depiction of variations in the color, shape, and depth of an object’s surface.